 Russian Language Program Director

 Office number: BH 574

 E-mail address: email@example.com

 Dissertation: “Interlanguage Pragmatics in the Speech of American Second Language Learners of Russian: Apologies Offered by Americans in Russian”

 Started out with research into second-language pragmatics, I have become more and more interested in spontaneous conversational humor and other forms of linguistic creativity.
-I have published several articles on second-language and cross-cultural humor, exploring connections between linguistic development and playful practics, as well as identity construction and the audience's perception of humor and humorists.
-I am particularly intersted in second language humor from the developmental point of view and as a means of constructing imaginary words.
+I have published several articles on second-language and cross-cultural humor, exploring connections between linguistic development and playful practices, as well as identity construction and the audience's perception of second-language humor and humorists.
+Currently, I am working on a book-length projected titled “No Laughing Matter: The Reinvention of Russia through Humor.”

 ""I Joke You Don't": Second Language Humor and Intercultural Identity Construction, " (forthcoming).
 In Kinginger, Celeste (ed.)
 Social and Cultural Aspects of Cross-Border Language Learning in Study Abroad.
 John Benjamins, Amsterdam/Philadelphia, 2013, 207-238.